Medicine

 Belladonna Dosage for Children

-The dosage of Belladonna for children varies depending on the specific condition being treated, as well as the child’s age, weight, and individual response to the medication.
+The dosage of Belladonna for children varies depending on the specific condition being treated, the child’s age, weight, and individual response to the medication.
 It is crucial to follow the dosage instructions provided by a qualified healthcare practitioner, such as a pediatrician or doctor specializing in homeopathy.

 Belladonna should be avoided by individuals with certain medical conditions, including glaucoma, heart disease, and urinary retention.
 It is also contraindicated in children under the age of two and during pregnancy and breastfeeding.

-- Blurred vision: The anticholinergic effects of Belladonna can lead to blurred vision, dilated pupils, and difficulty focusing.
+• Blurred vision: Belladonna’s anticholinergic effects can lead to blurred vision, dilated pupils, and difficulty focusing.

 It is essential to consult Weclinic or contact your family physician for proper treatment and dosage recommendations.